-In keeping with its mandate to empower future leaders of Indian science, the Wellcome Trust/DBT India Alliance has periodically conducted one-day (SciComm101) and two-day (SciComm Hyderabad) science communication workshops for the past four years.
+In keeping with its mandate to empower future leaders of Indian science, the Wellcome Trust/DBT India Alliance has periodically conducted one-day (SciComm101) and two-day science communication workshops since 2012.
 This complements seamlessly with Nature India’s mandate to showcase India’s science ‘as it happens’ in laboratories and institutions across the country through in-depth coverage and analysis of research and science policy.
 The proposed workshop would be part of Nature India’s many communication outreach activities as the one-stop media platform for India’s science.

 Nature India and the Wellcome Trust/DBT India Alliance both represent possibilities for young PhD scholars and postdoctoral scientists to transition into academic as well as non-academic science careers.
 Information and advice on how to explore various career options will form an important part of these workshops with a career session.

 Structure & format